Skip to Content

 Please note that the normal open road speed limit is 100km/h unless sign posted otherwise.

-South Australia: Normal sign posted speed limits apply.
-ACT, New South Wales,
+South Australia, ACT, New South Wales, Queensland, and Victoria: Normal sign posted speed limits apply.

 Tasmania: 90km/h when towing a caravan or trailer.